 If you think for just a few seconds, you can think of another bear you know named “Winnie.”
 Could there be two?
 An odd coincidence.
 But what if there was only one?
 Read Finding Winnie to find out what this Winnie, the London Zoo, the bear you know, and a little boy named Christopher Robin (the real one!) have to do with each other!
 Finding Winnie in Printand on DVD.
 By Lindsay Mattick.
 Illustrated by Sophie Blackall.

-Watch A Picture Book of Martin Luther King Jr. Read by LeVar Burton – Reading Rainbow Story Time.
-A biography of the Baptist minister and civil rights leader whose philosophy and practice of nonviolent civil disobedience helped American blacks win many battles for equal rights.
+Watch Right Now!
+A Picture Book of Martin Luther King Jr. Read by LeVar Burton, Reading Rainbow Story Time – A biography of the Baptist minister and civil rights leader whose philosophy and practice of nonviolent civil disobedience helped American blacks win many battles for equal rights.

-The words in this book are the words from Martin Luther King Jr.’s famous “I have a dream” speech which he delivered on August 28, 1963 during the March on Washington.
+The words in I Have a Dream are the words from Martin Luther King Jr.’s famous “I Have a Dream” speech which he delivered on August 28, 1963 during the March on Washington.
 Marchers came from all over to gather in front of the Lincoln Memorial.
 A lot more people watched the march and heard this speech on television.

 The paintings in the book were done by Kadir Nelson.
 The book was named a 2013 Coretta Scott King Illustrator Award Honor Book.

 A King James Christmas : Biblical selections with illustrations from around the world.

 Depicts happenings in countries around the world on Christmas Eve, 1822, while Clement Clarke Moore gives to his family the first reading ever of his poem “A Visit from Saint Nicholas.”

 Mama and Papa Bear and their four children have a world tour Christmas, visiting friends and family in China, Australia, and other countries, and sharing special holiday traditions in each place.